fenago/ernesto-spark-databricks/Lab_20.md

 ![](./Screenshots/Chapter_8/Selection_008.png)

-To run this program from the terminal, simply run the following command.
+To run this program, run the following scala file code in the databricks notebook.
 The program will the then be compiled and executed.
-`rm -rf ~/work/ernesto-spark/src/main/scala/training/.ipynb_checkpoints/ && sbt "runMain training.createDS"`
+`createDS.scala`

 Task is complete!